J. K. Rowling: Adult fiction and Robert Galbraith

 In mid-2011, Rowling left Christopher Little Literary Agency and followed her agent Neil Blair to the Blair Partnership.
 He represented her for the publication of The Casual Vacancy, released in September 2012 by Little, Brown and Company.
 It was Rowling's first since Harry Potter ended, and her first book for adults.
 A contemporary take on 19th-century British fiction about village life, Casual Vacancy was promoted as a black comedy, while the critic Ian Parker described it as a "rural comedy of manners".
 It was adapted to a miniseries co-created by the BBC and HBO.

 Little, Brown and Company also published The Cuckoo's Calling, the purported début novel of Robert Galbraith, in April 2013.
-Telling the story of detective Cormoran Strike, a disabled veteran of the War in Afghanistan, it initially sold 1,500 copies in hardback.
+Telling the story of a detective named Cormoran Strike, a disabled veteran of the War in Afghanistan, it initially sold 1,500 copies in hardback.
 After an investigation prompted by discussion on Twitter, the journalist Richard Brooks contacted Rowling's agent, who confirmed Galbraith was Rowling's pseudonym.
 Rowling later said she enjoyed working as Robert Galbraith, a name she took from Robert F. Kennedy, a personal hero, and Ella Galbraith, a name she invented for herself in childhood.
 After the revelation of her identity, sales of Cuckoo's Calling escalated.

 Continuing the Cormoran Strike series of detective novels, The Silkworm was released in 2014; Career of Evil in 2015; Lethal White in 2018; Troubled Blood in 2020; The Ink Black Heart in 2022; The Running Grave in 2023; and The Hallmarked Man, which was released in September 2025.
-In 2017, BBC One aired the first episode of the five-season series Strike, a television adaptation of the Cormoran Strike novels starring Tom Burke and Holliday Grainger, with a sixth season being shot in 2024.
+In 2017, BBC One aired the first episode of the five-season series Strike, a television adaptation of the Cormoran Strike novels starring Tom Burke and Holliday Grainger, with a sixth season broadcast in 2024, and a seventh series filmed in 2025–2026.
 The series was picked up by HBO for distribution in the United States and Canada.